 * You might describe the way you applied something we discussed in our class to an assignment or project you worked on in another one of your classes.

 Of course, you may discover other options for approaching this assignment, so feel free to talk with me if you have another idea.
 As a starting point, however, I’d suggest that you revisit the Key Words page on this blog and remind yourself of the most important concepts we’ve talked about this semester.
-Also, please check the Writing Projects page for detailed information about the due date for the final portfolio (this Wednesday, December 12th, at 5:00pm) and submission details.
+Also, please check the Writing Projects page for detailed information about the due date for the final portfolio (next Friday, December 13th, at 9:00am) and submission details.

-Good luck as you reflect on your progress this semester, and best wishes for the holiday break!
+Good luck as you reflect on your progress this semester, and best wishes for the winter break!

 For your presentation, I’d suggest that you think about the four questions I listed in the assignment description: